spewwerrier/sentinel/ebpf/readme.txt

 Ebpf application to block the ip address.
-It runs a tcp server that does all the communication.
+It runs a udp server that does all the communication.

 sudo main.py